mediapeers/postqueue/README.md

       # only handle up to 10 "product/reindex" entries
     end

-If the block fails, by either returning `false` or by raising an exception the queue will postpone processing these entries by an increasing amount of time, up until `Postqueue::MAX_ATTEMPTS` failed attempts.
-The current MAX_ATTEMPTS definition leads to a maximum postpone interval (currently up to 190 seconds).
+If the block raises an exception the queue will postpone processing these entries by an increasing amount of time, up until `queue.max_attempts` failed attempts.
+That value defaults to 5.

-If the queue is empty or no matching queue entry could be found, `Postqueue.process` returns nil.
+If the queue is empty or no matching queue entry could be found, `Postqueue.process` returns 0.

 ## Advanced usage

-### Concurrency guarantees
+### Concurrency

 Postqueue implements the following concurrency guarantees:

 - catastrophic DB failure and communication breakdown aside a queue item which is enqueued will eventually be processed successfully exactly once;
 - multiple consumers can work in parallel.

+Note that you should not share a Postqueue instance across threads.

 ### Processing a single entry